rtpascual/wordle-vue/README.md

 # wordle-vue

-Wordle designed with Vue 3 + Pinia
+Wordle designed with Vue 3 + Pinia.
+No word bank, the word is "point".

 ## Recommended IDE Setup